 Pickled green beans, frequently called dilly beans, are a favorite pickle of mine.
 They are fresh, crisp and crunchy and make a nice change from traditional dill pickles.

 When I make refrigerator pickled vegetables I almost always make a small batch, consisting of one jar at a time.
 This way I can change things up and make a different type of pickle every few weeks.
-Pickled beets, pickled radishes and even pickled green tomatoes are all delicious and easy to make.
+Pickled beets, pickled radishes, pickled zucchini and even pickled green tomatoes are all delicious and easy to make.

 I don’t have room in my refrigerator for more than a few jars of pickles at a time and I like to have variety!
 But you can easily double or triple the recipe if you have a lot of beans and want to make more than one jar of pickled green beans.